 Preheat oven to 350°.

-Scrape down sides and add in the vanilla and egg.
-Mix well.
+Scrape the sides and add in the flour, baking powder and cornstarch.
+Mix until thoroughly combined.

 Use a scoop to create equal sized cookies.
 Double scoop the cookie dough to make large bakery style cookies (more details given above).

 Flatten the cookie dough by gently pressing the bottom of a drinking glass down on the center of the cookie dough.
 I like to dip the glass into sugar first, but this isn't required.

 Repeat with remaining dough.
 The cookies will spread slightly so make sure to leave room.
 I tend to only put 6 cookies per pan.

 Bake at 350° for 9-11 minutes or until the centers of the cookies have puffed up and are no longer glossy.

 To make the frosting, cream the butter until smooth.
 Slowly add in the powdered sugar, lime juice and coconut extract.
 Add in Mix until smooth and creamy.